ofri/Open-Knesset/docs/devel/source/browsertests.rst

     ./manage.py test --testrunner=knesset.browser_test_runner.Runner

-This test runner looks for files that start with browser_test and runs only the tests contained in those files.
+This test runner looks for files that start with browser_cases and runs only the tests contained in those files.

 You can run the tests locally - on your own browser, or remotely: